 Treating Graves' ophthalmopathy

 Mild symptoms of Graves' ophthalmopathy may be managed by using over-the-counter artificial tears during the day and lubricating gels at night.
 If your symptoms are more severe, your doctor may recommend:

 - Corticosteroids.
-Treatment with prescription corticosteroids, such as prednisone, may diminish swelling behind your eyeballs.
+Treatment with corticosteroids, such as prednisone, may lessen swelling behind your eyeballs.
 Side effects may include fluid retention, weight gain, elevated blood sugar levels, increased blood pressure and mood swings.